sunnamed434/BitMono/docs/developers/do-not-resolve-members.rst

 .. code-block:: csharp

-	public override Task ExecuteAsync(ProtectionParameters parameters)
+	public override Task ExecuteAsync()
+    {
+        Context.Parameters.Members
+    }

-Everything which is passed inside of the ``parameters`` is all members which were found inside of the module and sorted by BitMono (skipped members with [ObfuscationAttributes] and not only), and passed using ``IMetadataMember`` AsmResolver's APIs.
+Everything which is passed inside of the ``Context.Parameters.Members`` is all members which were found inside of the module and sorted by BitMono (skipped members with [ObfuscationAttribute] and [DoNotResolveAttribute], etc), and passed using ``IMetadataMember`` AsmResolver's APIs.

 .. code-block:: csharp